 Taste profile: Tangy, sweet, and spicy

-Cooking Use: These dried chiles are commonly used in mole sauces, but they can be rehydrated and blended into soups and chiles, or pulverized in a food processor and sprinkled over fresh mango or pineapple slices for a sweet and spicy treat.
+Cooking Use: This type of pepper is commonly dried and used in mole sauces, but they can be rehydrated and blended into soups and chiles, or pulverized in a food processor and sprinkled over fresh mango or pineapple slices for a sweet and spicy treat.

 Taste profile: Bright, grassy and hot